-Step 7: Oral Examination Registration
+Step 6: Oral Examination Registration

-Registration materials are sent directly from the Central Office to all eligible Candidates and are also available on the ABE website.
-The first registration materials will be sent with the notice that the Written Exam has been passed.
-The Oral Exam fee needs to be paid at the time of registration and can be paid on the ABE website through PayPal or by check or money order (U.S. Funds).
-The Final Application must be approved prior to taking the Oral Examination.
-The Oral Examination is offered twice a year.
-Examination dates are listed on the ABE website.
+Registration documents are available on the ABE website.
+The Oral Exam fee must be paid at the time of registration and can be paid on the ABE website through PayPal or by check or money order (U.S. Funds).
+The Oral Examination is offered twice a year in St. Louis, MO.
+Examination dates are available on the ABE website.
+Please remember that paying for the Oral Exam through PayPal does not automatically register a Candidate for the Oral Exam.
+The Oral Exam Registration form plus payment are required to be registered.
+A confirmation email will be sent to the Candidate when the Oral Exam registration has been successfully processed

-Step 8: Oral Examination - Track II Part III -
+Step 7: Oral Examination - Track II Part III -

-The Oral Examination Guidelines are available on the ABE Website Candidates are eligible to sit for the next scheduled Oral Exam after approval of the Final Application (providing registration is still open).
-If the Candidate fails to pass the Oral Examination on the first attempt, he/she can retake the examination a second time, provided that this is accomplished within the three-year eligibility time period.
+The Oral Examination Guidelines are available on the ABE Website, Candidates are eligible to sit for the next scheduled Oral Exam after the Written Exam (providing registration is still open).
+If the Candidate fails to pass the Oral Examination on the first attempt, he/she can retake the examination a second time, provided that this is accomplished within the current eligibility time period.
 If a second examination is needed, the current examination fee will again apply.
-Failure to successfully complete the Oral Examination within the prescribed three-year eligibility time period will result in loss of Board Eligibility.
+Failure to successfully complete the Oral Examination within the current eligibility time period will result in loss of Board Eligibility.

-Step 9: BOARD DECISION
+Step 8: BOARD DECISION